lugatuic/lug-docs/rfc0000-lug-constitution.md

 The LUG shall enlist the assistance of an adviser on all projects.
 The LUG adviser shall be a full-time faculty member at UIC.

 ## <a name="Amendments-and-Revisions"></a> Amendments and Revisions

+This document may be altered by a vote of the Executive Committee.
+To pass any alteration a 2/3 majority vote must be taken of 3/4 of the total university tier members of the LUG who are in good standing.